CNuge/lowdepth-2-snps/README.md

-## TODO
-[x] bin scripts add
-[x] slurm calls add
-[] change path imports on slurm scripts
-	- try to make things relative, so that the amount of hard coding is minimized [] work on checklist
-	- add info on what can be changed,
-	- add some detail to what each step is doing.
-[] change scripts to save files to logs
-[] document "things you need to provide"
+## document "things you need to provide"
 	- genome file
 	- fq files
 	- a list of chr names